mantofer02/PSBootcamp/Notes/Basics.md

 `
 $x = "Hello"
+`
+`
 $x.length
 `

 The functions of each type can be known by using get-member

 Single quotes is literal, while take $x as a literal.

+## Comparison Operators

+`
+12 -eq 37
+`

+The idea should be to compare object.

+* -ne : not equal

+* -gt : greater tha

+* -lt : less than

+Note
+`
+"a" -eq "A" will return true
+`

+For case
+`
+"a" -ceq "A" will return false

+Like for use wildcard
+`
+"Apple" -like "A*" will return true
+`

+Wildcards
+`
+"Apple" -like "A??l?" will return true
+`

+`
+"My name is Marco" -match "marco" will return true
+`

+To use it case sentive use -cmatch

+## cmdlet Basic
+They usually use naming conventions

+verb-noun

+ex:

+`
+get-process
+`

+write-host works like a print